samratmiddha/griffins/README.md

 ## Orbital DB :

 We could have used this DBMS for ipfs but due to lack of time we were not able to cover it's stack .

+# Possible Implications :

+Since , We were not able to deploy the ERC20 token solution we can only act as the first and not the second given that we are able to execute the ERC20 token

+## A BlockChain MutualFund :

+In our code we will be able to assign user stock

+## A BlockChain solution for StockMarket :

+If we deployed the ERC20 token every company will release it's token on the blockchain which will be blockchain equivalent to the share and we can make user buy those tokens and store it in their metamask .